openml/automlbenchmark/docs/README.md

 ### Pre-requisites
 To run the benchmarks, you will need:
 * Python 3.6+.
 * PIP3: ensure you have a recent version.
-If necessary, upgrade your pip using `pip3 install --upgrade pip`.
+If necessary, upgrade your pip using `pip3 install -U pip`.
 * The Python libraries listed in [requirements.txt](../requirements.txt): it is strongly recommended to first create a [Python virtual environment](https://docs.python.org/3/library/venv.html#venv-def) (cf. also [Pyenv](https://github.com/pyenv/pyenv): quick install using `curl https://pyenv.run | bash` or `brew install pyenv`) and work in it if you don't want to mess up your global Python environment.
 * [Docker](https://docs.docker.com/install/), if you plan to run the benchmarks in a container.

 ### Setup
-Clone the repo:
+Clone the repo (in development environment, you should of course remove the `--depth 1` argument):
 ```bash
 git clone https://github.com/openml/automlbenchmark.git --branch stable --depth 1
 cd automlbenchmark